winters145/CV/README.md

 - Strong focus on the use of Test Driven Development
 - Frequent use of pair programming and group projects, replying heavily on agile teamwork and communication
 - Full-stack web development, in both JavaScript (M.E.R.N) & Ruby
-- EQ curriculum, enhancing my already well practiced skills in empath, feedback & teamwork
+- EQ curriculum, enhancing my already well practised skills in empathy, feedback & teamwork
 - Gained in-depth knowledge of JavaScript & Ruby syntax, as well as HTML and CSS, with a great base of knowledge, ability and desire to learn more